AmsalAli/Breast-Cancer-Dataset/README.md

 # Leveraging Random Forest, Decision Tree, SVM, Logistic Regression and KNN for Predicting Brest Cancer

-This repository contains a machine learning project focused on predicting brest cancer using various algorithms, including Random Forest, Decision Tree, SVM, Logistic Regression and K-Nearest Neighbors (KNN).
+This repository contains a machine learning project focused on predicting Brest Cancer using various algorithms, including Random Forest, Decision Tree, SVM, Logistic Regression and K-Nearest Neighbors (KNN).

 # About the Dataset